Skeletonboi/gpt-transformer/README.md

 # gpt2-peft
-The goal of this repository is to:
+What this repository demonstrates:
-1) Recreate the original GPT-2 architecture from scratch
+1) A complete recreation of the original GPT-2 architecture from scratch, weights loaded from HuggingFace
-2) Implement PEFT methods [LoRA](https://arxiv.org/abs/2106.09685) and [DoRA](https://arxiv.org/abs/2402.09353) (as well as their quantized versions [QLoRA](https://arxiv.org/abs/2305.14314)/[QDoRA](https://www.answer.ai/posts/2024-04-26-fsdp-qdora-llama3.html)) from scratch (using [bitsnbytes](https://github.com/bitsandbytes-foundation/bitsandbytes))
+2) Implemented PEFT methods [LoRA](https://arxiv.org/abs/2106.09685) and [DoRA](https://arxiv.org/abs/2402.09353) (as well as their quantized versions [QLoRA](https://arxiv.org/abs/2305.14314)/[QDoRA](https://www.answer.ai/posts/2024-04-26-fsdp-qdora-llama3.html)) from scratch (using [bitsnbytes](https://github.com/bitsandbytes-foundation/bitsandbytes))

+Various training fixes, optimizations, and inference code are implemented (while keeping true to the original architecture), including but not limited to:
+- SDPA/FA2 usage (using torch scaled_dot_product_attention())
+- Weight Defusion (for LoRA/DoRA adapters)
+- Torch Mixed Precision (using torch.autocast())

-For comparison and validation purposes, regular Supervised Finetuning (SFT) (or continued pretraining) is also completed.
+For comparison and validation purposes, regular Supervised Finetuning (SFT) (or continued pretraining) is also tested.

 ## Task List
 - [x] GPT-2 architecture implementation from PyTorch